fong/java-sftp/README.md

 ### ***NAME*** Command
 #### *Default Example*
 This example illustrates a normal use case of the ```NAME``` command.
 At the end of these commands, the file test.txt is renamed to test2.txt within the system.
-This can be verified in the system file explorer.
+This can be verified in the system file explorer by examining the contents of the text file before and after executing the ```TOBE``` command.
 ```
 FTP folder: C:\Users\tofutaco\Documents\COMPSYS725\java-sftp\SFTPClient\ftp
 Client connected to localhost port 11510